Yu-Gi-Oh! 5D's: Video games

 There are several video games developed by Konami based on the Yu-Gi-Oh!
 5D's franchise.

 Yu-Gi-Oh!
-5D's: Wheelie Breakers was released on March 26, 2009 and is a racing game for the Wii console in which players can use cards to lower other people's life points and defeat them.
+5D's: Wheelie Breakers, released on March 26, 2009, is a racing game for the Wii console in which players can use cards to lower other people's life points and defeat them.
 Unlike the card game, monsters use Speed Counters to attack their opponents, and players do not lose if their life points hit zero, rather they are unable to continue racing.
 The Promotional cards are Skull Flame, Burning Skull Head, and Supersonic Skull Flame.

 Yu-Gi-Oh!
-5D's Stardust Accelerator was released on March 26, 2009 and is a game for the Nintendo DS that continues the World Championship series of games.
+5D's Stardust Accelerator, released on March 26, 2009, is a game for the Nintendo DS that continues the World Championship series of games.
 The game uses the World Championship 2009 software, and also features a story mode, in which a duelist tries to get his memory back.
 In the video game Yu-Gi-Oh!
 5D's World Championship 2009: Stardust Accelerator, winning all single tournaments appears as an unlockable opponent: Endymion, the Master Magician, known as Divine Magician Deity Endymion in the Japanese version, is a character version of the card, "Endymion, the Master Magician".
 The Promotional Cards are Infernity Archfiend, Infernity Dwarf, and Infernity Guardian.

 Yu-Gi-Oh!
 5D's: Reverse of Arcadia, also for the Nintendo DS, is also part of the World Championship series.
 Set during the Dark Signers arc, the player controls a former member of the Enforcers who has been brainwashed by the Arcadia movement.

 The promotional cards are Stygian Security, Samurai Sword Baron and Stygian Sergeants.
 Yu-Gi-Oh!
 5D's World Championship 2011: Over the Nexus, was released on February 24, 2011.
 The game features over 4,200 cards, and a Puzzle Editor.
-This game was released in Japan on February 18, 2010, North America on February 23, 2010 and Europe on March 26, 2010.
+This game was released in Japan on February 18, 2010, in North America on February 23, 2010, and in Europe on March 26, 2010.
 Its promotional cards are Sorciere de Fleur, Z-ONE and Necro Fleur.